jbarton31155/jeff_thoughts/first_blog.md

+### Intro Section of my 1st Blog Post
 Oh hey - didn't see you there!
 I couldn't be more excited that you have decided to join me on this blourney (blog + journey).
 First, let's knock a few administrative things out of the way.

+### Blog Purpose
+The purpose of this blog is to give career advice.
+Please see my credentials below.

+### Credentials of "Author"
++ Been employed for 3 years.
++ Haven't yet been promoted
+ - I plan on following the advice in this blog to achieve that elusive 1st promotion.
+ - Will continue to update this blog with my progress
++ I've been professionally reviewed 3 times and each time received the equivalent of the "Average" rating.

+### Reason for Blogging
 I have decided to start a blog because Twitter is no longer capable of handling my thoughts.
 The 140 character limit seems sort of arbitrary - and I hate arbitration.
 My feelings towards Twitter are best encapsulated by the classic jam "Club Can't Handle Me Right Now".